kevinchar93/job-application-postcode-task-2017/README.md

 ## About Task 3

-Running the program for task three is covered in the section **“Operating the program”**
+Running the program for task three is covered in the section [Operating the program](#operating-the-program)

 ### Profiling tools
 **go pprof**